Eccentric Signatures of Stellar-Mass Binary Black Holes with Circumbinary Disks in LISA: Method

 \subsection{Accretion of gas}

 While $f_e$ represents the fraction of the Eddington accretion rate that a single BH of mass $M=m_1+m_2$ would accrete at, the individual BHs likely accrete asymmetrically at different rates \citep{Siwek:2023:CBDAccretionPrecession}.
-This parameter can be considered a proxy for the surface density of the disk, providing a measure of how much gas is available to torque the binary.
+This parameter can be considered a proxy for the surface density of the disk, providing a measure of how much gas is available to torque the binary: the denser the disk, the stronger the torque on the binary from the gas parcels that are distributed in the disk.
 The actual efficiency of mass accretion onto stellar-mass BBH from disks formed in post-CE systems is influenced by multiple uncertain factors, e.g., magnetic fields in gas disks of this type, which affect the rate of viscous transport.

-While we allow unlimited accretion in our main results, we compare these to two other cases.
-Firstly, we consider negligible accretion, since ``typical'' binary-disk parameters for post-CE stellar-mass BBH are found to converge towards the zero-accretion case due to the torques that the binary exerts on the disk \citet{Martin:2018:StellarMassBBHwithCBDs}.
-Secondly, we compare to the limited-accretion cases, representing a disk with finite mass.
+We consider three accretion paradigms in this work.
+The first is \textit{unlimited accretion}, representing a binary in an infinite gas reservoir that continually accretes mass.
+The second is \textit{no accretion} ("none" in Fig. \ref{fig:ecc-at-001}), representing a binary in an infinite gas disk that continually interacts with the disk but does not accrete any matter at all.
+Negligible accretion may be the norm for post-CE BBHs with disks: ``typical'' binary-disk parameters for post-CE stellar-mass BBH are found to converge towards the zero-accretion case due to the torques that the binary exerts on the disk \citep{Martin:2018:StellarMassBBHwithCBDs}.
+The third case is \textit{limited accretion}, in which the disk mass is 10\% of $M_i$, and the binary accretes until the disk runs out.

 If the CBD contains less mass than the binary itself, accretion will deplete the disk before it has time to significantly influence its separation, although the steady-state eccentricity can be reached if the disk contains only $10\%$ of the binary's mass \citep{Valli:2024:CBDs}.
 If the binary components accrete, the mass and mass ratio of the binary are time-dependent and alter the eccentricity evolution.
 Mass accretion proceeds asymmetrically for unequal-mass binaries, with preferential accretion onto the lower-mass object; we implement this by interpolating the grid of $\lambda(q, e)$ values presented in Fig. 4 of \citet{Siwek:2023:CBDAccretionPrecession}.
 In our limited accretion model, the disk mass $M_d=0.1M$ and the system reverts to GW-only evolution once this is depleted.
 The influence of the disk likely decreases gradually as it loses mass to the binary and its surface density is reduced.
 We approximate this behaviour by multiplying $\dot{a}_\mathrm{gas}$ and $\dot{e}_\mathrm{gas}$ by the fraction of the disk mass remaining at that timestep, $1-\delta M/M_d$.
 In our unlimited-accretion model, the binary accretes at $f_e$ times its time-evolving Eddington limit throughout its evolution.